yuanyuanbenben/Semi_Regression_OverparaNN/README.md

-# Code for "Semiparametric estimation with overparameterized neural networks"
+# Materials for "Semiparametric estimation with overparameterized neural networks"

 ## Overview